 You already know how to manage your food allergies — you do it every day.
 The strategies that help you cope at home can work well on trips too.

 Think about what kinds of situations might come up and how to deal with them.
 Talk through any worries with supportive friends and family who will be joining you on the trip.
 Not only can they help you avoid risky situations, they can also be your emotional support system.

 If you're traveling overseas, talk to someone who understands the country's traditions and culture to get tips on how to manage your allergy and still fit in.

 If someone other than you or your family (like a teacher or friend's parent) is organizing your trip, be sure that person is clear on what your needs are.
 Be sure that he or she understands enough about food allergies to look out for you.

 Planning ahead can help you feel less anxious about what could go wrong and more excited about the adventure ahead.
 Start a couple of weeks to a month in advance by making a detailed to-do list.
-List each of the tasks below — along with any others your doctor or nurse educator recommends — starting with the one that needs to be done farthest in advance.

 With careful planning, travel can be liberating and help you feel more independent.
 You'll learn just how good you are at taking care of yourself.

 |Food Allergy and Anaphylaxis Network for Teens A website for teens who want to take a more active role in managing their food allergies.|